InyextcionES/OpenCore-Post-Install/misc/nvram.md

 ## Verifying if you have working NVRAM

-To start, open the terminal and run the following one line at a time:
+Para empezar, abre la terminal y corre the following one line at a time:

 ```sh
 sudo -s